 IF TO THE VILLAGE:

-XXXXXXXXXX
+PO Box 508 9 East Granville Street Sunbury Oh 43074

+Attn: Mayor

 7.3 Governing Law.
 This Agreement will be construed and interpreted and the rights of the parties determined under the laws of the State of Ohio.
 Any litigation arising out of or relating in any way to this Agreement or the performance thereunder shall be brought only in the courts of Ohio, and all parties hereby irrevocably consent to such jurisdiction.